Australian Government funding available up to $2,000 to upskill in wellbeing

 As part of the qualification, Derks host 13 private mentoring sessions to support and guide each participant with their individual wellness and organisation or own business needs.

-During these sessions, she taps her vast industry experience across day spas, aesthetic clinics, wellness centres and destination retreats, combined with an accredited learning framework to guide participants along their wellness and management journey.
+During these sessions, she taps her vast industry experience across various industries and unique workforces, combined with an accredited learning framework to guide participants along their wellbeing leadership journey.

-To be awarded the qualification, participants must successfully complete assessments alongside the following units:
+To be awarded the qualification, participants must successfully complete practical work-based assessments, as relevant to the participants workforce wellbeing needs, alongside the following units:

 - Manage stress in the workplace